GAvenu2/Task-1/README.md

 # Task-1
-Internship
-in order fing ip range of my system ,i opened my command prompt using it i found local ip addres, subnetmask, and default gate way using all these three pararmetrs i found my local ip range then i installed Nmap from ist original website
+In order find ip range of my system ,i opened my command prompt using it i found local ip addres, subnetmask, and default gate way using all these three pararmetrs i found my local ip range then i installed Nmap from ist original website